phmullins/knowledge/games/gaming-atari-2600.md

 - Star Wars: The Arcade Game

 ## Atari 2600 Games - Games that I want to add to the collection

+These are all the games that I'm currently searching for ROMS for.
+If found, I'll load them in [OpenEMU](http://openemu.org/) and play them via a VCS emulator.
+Eventually all of these ROMs will find a new home one a UNO cartridge.

 - Adventure
 - Alien